Thames Aquatic Facilities Project

 A feasibility study into options for sites for Thames' future aquatic provision has been completed with four options identified (see below).
 Take a look our Thames Aquatic Provision Summary of Options document.

-Work on a business case is now underway to produce detailed costings, identify any cost savings and look at options for funding.
-That business case will also look at the potential implications such as the social and health impact to the town if there was a decision not to proceed with the replacement aquatic project because of funding issues.
+Work on a business case is now underway to produce detailed costings, identify any cost savings to address affordability, and look at options for funding.
+This is expected to be concluded in early 2025.
+The business case will also look at the potential implications such as the social and health impact to the town if there was a decision not to proceed with the replacement aquatic project because of funding issues.

 OPTION A: local all-indoor pools, Thames High School